rnzaws/ecs_poc/README.md

 In this example, the bastion host security group is not IP restricted (allows 0.0.0.0/0), but you can pass in a SshFrom parameter to the bastion.cfm.yml stack to restrict access to specific IP addresses.
 We *highly* recommend restricting access to your bastion host by IP address.
-Also, it is a best practice to stop the bastion server if you do not need access to any servers.
+Also, it is a best practice to [stop the bastion server](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html) if you do not need access to any internal servers.

 [ops/cfn/bastion.cfn.yml](ops/cfn/bastion.cfn.yml)

-A common [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern)  with bastion hosts is to place SSH keys on them that allow access to the destination server.
+A common [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern)  with bastion hosts is to place SSH keys on them that allow access to the destination servers.
 In this model, you connect to the bastion host and then issue another command to SSH to the destination server using the local key.
 This practice is bad because if your bastion server is compromised, you have left the keys to the vault on the kitchen table.
 The recommended approach for bastion host access is to use the SSH ProxyCommand to route additional hops through the bastion host.
 The command below